LennyLukach/expect-miracles-superhero-comic/README.md

 4. The generated image is uploaded to Cloudinary.
 5. The final image is sent back and shown to the user.

-The flow is built to handle real‑world issues—slow responses, failed requests, and users who don’t read instructions—without breaking the experience.

 ---

 ## Running It Locally